Table of Contents

 Key Takeaways

-You've probably spent most of your working years diligently saving for retirement and putting away a small percentage of every paycheck to secure your future financial stability.
-But like millions of Americans, you might be concerned with whether you've saved enough to live comfortably in retirement.
+You've probably spent most of your working years saving for retirement and setting aside part of each paycheck to support your future.
+Like many Americans, you may still wonder if you have saved enough to live comfortably once you stop working.

 Understanding Social Security

-Before we look at the benefit ages, it's important to understand how Social Security works.
-Full retirement age is the age when you become eligible to receive full Social Security benefits, but this age varies depending on your birth year.1 If you were born 1937 or earlier, for example, your full retirement age is 65.
-If you were born between 1943 and 1954, your full retirement age would be 66.
-And those born after 1960 have a full retirement age of 67.
+Before reviewing benefit ages, it helps to understand how Social Security works.
+Full retirement age is when you qualify to receive 100% of your benefit.
+This age depends on your birth year.1 If you were born in 1937 or earlier, your full retirement age is 65.
+If you were born between 1943 and 1954, it is 66.
+For those born in 1960 or later, full retirement age is 67.

 Collecting at Age 62